MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.ServerType** - The type of Rights Management Service Server

 - **RMS.StatusCode** - Status code of the operation result

+#### first_visible

+This event lets us detect the first time the app is launched intentionally by the user.
+This event is required to ensure that the app is successfully working in Original Equipment Manufacturer (OEM) builds.

+The following fields are collected:

+- **is_oem** - a field tracking that indicates whether the application is running on an OEM variant

+- **is_system_install** - a field tracking the presence of a pre-installed property file that should indicate that this install is OEM

+- **manufacturer** - device manufacturer

+- **model** - device model

+- **systemFlagSet** - value of the Android system flag (ApplicationInfo.FLAG_SYSTEM) that indicates if the application was installed as part of the device's system image

 #### GetUserOp